House building tips

 screws used do not usually pose such a difficult problem.
 The fixing screws should at least be welded onto the bars so that any thieves cannot simply unscrew the bars.
 Apart from the optical disadvantages of bars, they also hinder window cleaning and birds who sit on the bars leave a nasty mess on the windows, which is almost impossible to remove.
 An alarm system or a dog can be an alternative to bars.

 In Thailand, you should reckon with a termite infestation at all times and in all areas.
-If you decide to exterminate the problem with poison, there is the serious disadvantage that you yourself are exposed to the poison.
+If you decide to exterminate the problem with venomous, there is the serious disadvantage that you yourself are exposed to the venomous.
 It is advisable to try and do without any wood materials as far as possible.
 Flooring strips and skirting boards can easily be replaced by ceramic tiles.
 Today the roofing beams are made from steel instead of wood and are therefore safe from termite attacks.
 Should

 you becomes infested, there are various companies at your disposal to fight the problem.
-Lots of these companies apply the poison very liberally.
+Lots of these companies apply the venomous very liberally.
 You should definitely be very critical.
-With a termite infestation in the home, holes are drilled into the floor which are pumped with poison and then refilled.
+With a termite infestation in the home, holes are drilled into the floor which are pumped with venomous and then refilled.
 Such measures are surely not aesthetically pleasing in the home.
 However this is a very effective way of fighting termites.